-LEE DANIEL KRAVETZ is the author of Supersurvivors: The Surprising Link Between Suffering & Success (to be published by HarperCollins in 2014).
-His writing focuses on survivorship, hope, and stories of resilience.
-A graduate of the University of Missouri-Columbia School of Journalism, Lee has written for print and television, including The New York Times, the San Francisco Chronicle, Psychology Today and The Huffington Post, as well as for Sesame Street, Frontline, and NOVA.
-He appears regularly on Huffington Post Live and is on the board of LitCamp, the first San Francisco-based juried writers’ conference. www.leekravetz.com
+LEE DANIEL KRAVETZ is the author of Supersurvivors: The Surprising Link Between Suffering & Success (HarperCollins).
+A graduate of the University of Missouri-Columbia School of Journalism, Lee has written for print and television, including The New York Times, The San Francisco Chronicle, Psychology Today, Medium, and The Huffington Post, as well as for Sesame Street, Frontline, and NOVA.
+His work has appeared in Business Insider, Fast Company, and The Harvard Business Review. www.leekravetz.com

 RACHEL LEHMANN-HAUPT is an author, editor and content strategist.
 She is the Creative Director of StoryMade, a boutique storytelling studio that she founded.
 She works on nonfiction manuscripts, book proposals, multimedia web content, and e-book development.
 Past projects have included the launch of TED Books and editing the best-selling The Female Brain by Louann Brizendine.
 Her writing on gender politics and the influence of science and technology has appeared in The New York Times, Newsweek, New York, Vogue, Slate, Self, Outside, and Wired.
 She is the author of In Her Own Sweet Time: Unexpected Adventures in Finding Love, Commitment, and Motherhood (Basic Books, 2009) and DIY Mom: A Solo Parenting Adventure (Shebooks, 2014) www.lehmannhaupt.com